 When the Watchdog times out, it will generate a short reset pulse of one CK cycle duration.
 On the falling edge of this pulse, the delay timer starts counting the Time-out period t{TOUT} .
-Refer to page 41 for details on operation of the Watchdog Timer.
+For details, refer to "Watchdog Timer" on page 40.